mmomtchev/ffmpeg/README.md

 Look carefully at the console messages if you intend to mix synchronous and asynchronous calls on the same objects.
 Going fully asynchronous not only is *the Node.js way*, it will also completely solve this problem and it is the recommended way to use this API.

+Note: A notable exception are the `BufferSinkFilterContext` and `BufferSrcFilterContext` `avcpp` classes.
+These are not completely reentrant on the `avcpp`/`ffmpeg` side, as they rely on shared internal buffers.
+Currently, it is not possible to read concurrently the audio and the video streams in multiple threads.
+The Streams API implementation has a reentrancy guard around these.

 ## Performance

 All the underlying heavy-lifting is performed by the `ffmpeg` C code - which means that unless you access and process the raw video and audio data, the performance will be nearly identical to that of `ffmpeg` when used from the command-line.
 This includes rescaling and resampling via the provided tools and using built-in filters.
 Background processing is provided via the `libuv` thread pool of Node.js - which means that when processing a stream, it is possible to automatically run each stage of the pipeline - demuxing, video decoding, audio decoding, filtering, video encoding, audio encoding and muxing on a separate physical processor core independently of V8/JavaScript.